zach-adams/sprig-foundation/README.md

 ## Installing

-1. Clone this repo - `git clone git@github.com:zach-adams/sprig.git` or [download the zip file](https://github.com/zach-adams/sprig/archive/master.zip) and install it like a normal Wordpress theme.
+1. Clone this repo - `git clone git@github.com:zach-adams/sprig.git` or [download the zip file](https://github.com/zach-adams/sprig/archive/master.zip) and install it like a normal WordPress theme.
 2. Go to the theme directory and run `sudo npm install` or `npm install`
 3. Run `bower install` to install dependencies
 4. Run `gulp dev` to compile the initial css and js or just `gulp` to compile initial css and js and then run watch task